Physics-informed diffusion models in spectral space

+We discretize the time domain into $N = 10$ steps $0 = t_1 < t_2 < \cdots < t_{N} = T$ and aim to generate the vorticity field $w$ on those time steps.
+As generation space for the \PISD\ method we choose $\functionspace = (H^2(\Torus^2))^{N}$, representing the vorticity at each time step.
+The encoding $\transform$ and its inverse $\inverseTransform$ are based on the complex Fourier transform applied to each time step separately as described in \cref{sec:spectral_encoding} (see in particular \cref{eq:fourier_basis,eq:stddev,eq:encoding}).

+Since the velocity is recovered from the vorticity via $\BiotSavart$, we note that the divergence-free constraint $\nabla \cdot v = 0$ in the Navier--Stokes equations is automatically satisfied and does not need to be enforced in the \PDE\ residual.
+Using finite differences in time, we define the \PDE\ residual for all $w = (w_1, \ldots, w_N) \in \functionspace$ by

-During inference, we evaluate the PDE residual using the latter equation which is again conveniently expressed in terms of the latent coefficients, except for the nonlinear advection terms $\widehat{\BiotSavart(w_i) \cdot \nabla w_i}(k)$ which are computed via a pseudo-spectral method: the spatial derivative of $\nabla w_i$ is computed in explicitly in Fourier space and the Fourier coefficients of $\BiotSavart(w_i)$ are computed using the Biot--Savart law in \cref{eq:biot_savart}, both $\BiotSavart(w_i)$ and $\nabla w_i$ are transformed to physical space for pointwise multiplication, and the result is then transformed back to Fourier space.
+During inference, we evaluate the \PDE\ residual using the latter equation which, except for the nonlinear advection terms $\widehat{\BiotSavart(w_i) \cdot \nabla w_i}(k)$, is conveniently expressed in terms of the latent coefficients.
+The terms $\widehat{\BiotSavart(w_i) \cdot \nabla w_i}(k)$ are computed via a pseudo-spectral method: the spatial derivative of $\nabla w_i$ is computed explicitly in Fourier space and the Fourier coefficients of $\BiotSavart(w_i)$ are computed using the Biot--Savart law in \cref{eq:biot_savart}, both $\BiotSavart(w_i)$ and $\nabla w_i$ are transformed to physical space for pointwise multiplication, and the result is then transformed back to Fourier space.